EsharkyTheGreat/EsharkyTheGreat.github.io/_posts/2022-01-19-pwn-adventure-part1.md

 ## Installing Game Client on Windows
 ---
 For installing the game client of windows download the client files from [here](https://www.pwnadventure.com/PwnAdventure3_Windows.zip) and extract it.
-Edit the `C:\Windows\System32\drivers\etc\hosts` file (with admin priviliges) and add the following lines:
+Edit the `C:\Windows\System32\drivers\etc\hosts` file (with admin privileges) and add the following lines:
 ```
 IP.IP.IP.IP master.pwn3
 IP.IP.IP.IP game.pwn3
 ```
-Here replace the `IP.IP.IP.IP` with the IP address of the droplet.Now open the serevr.ini file which is in the game folder and change it to:
+Here replace the `IP.IP.IP.IP` with the IP address of the droplet.Now open the server.ini file which is in the game folder and change it to:
 ```
 [MasterServer]
 Hostname=master.pwn3